Lofton Durham (Lofty)Pronouns: He/Him/His

 Kalamazoo MI 49008-5360 USA

 Lofty earned his Ph.D., M.A., and a certificate in West European Studies at the University of Pittsburgh.
 While in Pittsburgh, he co-founded a small theatre company called Pandora’s Box Theatre, which during its short yet fierce existence produced a two-week repertory of new adaptations of Shakespeare’s Titus Andronicus and Molière’s Amphitryon, and a critically acclaimed translation and adaptation of Edmond Rostand’s “chicken play” Chanticleer.
 Previously, he directed at venues in the Pittsburgh and Washington, D.C. regions, including Open Stage Theatre, City Theatre, Pittsburgh Shakespeare in the Parks.
 Washington Shakespeare Company, Source Theatre Company, the Opera Theatre of Northern Virginia, The Theatre Conspiracy and St. Mary’s College of Maryland.
 He also assistant directed at the Folger Shakespeare Library’s Elizabethan Theatre for four years.
-At Western, he has directed or co-directed shows as diverse as Charlotte’s Web, Seven, the Mystery of Saint Veronica, and The Conviction of Lady Lorraine.
+At Western, he has directed or co-directed shows as diverse as Charlotte’s Web, Seven, the Mystery of Saint Veronica, The Conviction of Lady Lorraine, Esmoreit & Lippijn, Waiting to be Invited, and August Wilson's Gem of the Ocean.